 Rasputin: mystic, mad man, or none of the above?
 You decide with a fascinating look at his life and fabled death.

 Most people have heard of Anastasia, the daughter of Czar Nicholas II and Alexandra Feodorovna who, according to a trove of rumors, survived her family’s extrajudicial murder in July 1918.
-Though the rumors were later disproved, general fascination with Anastasia and the tragic story of Imperial Russia’s final sovereign family has garnered extensive attention and even an animated movie, Anastasia, released in 1997.
+Though the rumors were later disproved, general fascination with Anastasia and the tragic story of Imperial Russia’s final sovereign family has garnered extensive attention, and even an animated movie, Anastasia, that was released in 1997.

 The Early Years Of Rasputin’s Life

 Grigori Yefimovich Rasputin was born in Siberia, Russia in 1869.
 From an early age, villagers noticed something different about the young boy, and many claimed he had supernatural powers.

 As a teenager, Rasputin went to Verkhoture Monastery in Russia hoping to become a monk.
 He never completed the program, however, and instead married at age 19 to Praskovia Fyodorovna, with whom he had three children.

 Within two short years following his 1906 arrival in Saint Petersburg, Rasputin was introduced to Czar Nicholas and his wife, both desperately seeking a cure for their son, Alexei, the heir to the throne.

 Historians now know that Alexei was a hemophiliac, though at the time the royal family chalked his health problems up to a weak constitution.
 Rasputin successfully “cured” Alexei, gaining the trust of Alexandra in the process.
 While some claim that Rasputin hypnotized the boy, others say it was dark magic, and still others wonder if the “mad monk” had any healing powers to begin with.